WxBDM/nwsapy/docs/apiref/alerts/alerts.rst

 | :meth:`nwsapy.nwsapy.get_alert_by_marine_region()` | ``/alerts/active/region/{region}`` | :class:`alerts.AlertByMarineRegion` |
 +----------------------------------------------------+------------------------------------+-------------------------------------+

-For example, if you would like to retrieve the alert types from ``/alerts/types``, you would call :meth:`nwsapy.get_alert_types()`.
+For example, if you would like to retrieve the alert types from ``/alerts/types``, you would call :meth:`nwsapy.nwsapy.get_alert_types()`.
 This would then return an object containing the information from the API in an :class:`alerts.AlertTypes` object.
 See Individual Alerts for more information.

 Examples Using the Alerts